ANAMCraft/ANAM-Support-Docs/articles/when-do-i-get-paid.md

 ## Introduction

-This article explains the payout process for vendors on ANAM Craft after an order is fulfilled.
+This article explains the payout process for makers on ANAM Craft after an order is fulfilled.
 Understanding when and how you receive payments is crucial for managing your finances effectively.

 ## Table of Contents
 1. [Payout Process](#payout-process)